hacdias/hacdias.com/content/posts/2026/02/04/fosdem/index.md

 ## 🔥 Decloudflaring {#decloudflaring}

-At some point on Sunday, I got reminded - indirectly - that I should move away from Clouflare.
+At some point on Sunday, I got reminded - indirectly - that I should move away from Cloudflare.
 Not only does it seem that their outages are becoming more frequent, but they can also MITM you.
 That's not good, and it's been on my plans for some time already.

 As such, I started moving some things a few days ago.
 I started by initiating the transfer of the only domain I have on Cloudflare to another registrar, which is going to take a few days.